 A therapist uses pressure and rubbing to loosen up tight muscles and tendons to help a person relax.
 This procedure helps reduce pain by relieving stress.
 It also soothes tight muscles and improves blood flow to them.
 There are also virtually zero side effects of this procedure.

 Certain conditions like a skin rash, cardiovascular disease, or infection can cause complications during a massage, so one should check with a doctor to make sure they don’t have any such issue beforehand.

 Hot and cold treatment:

-Using An Ice packs and a warm compress are effective ways of getting relief from mild pain.
+Using Ice packs and warm compresses are effective ways of getting relief from mild pain.
 Which one should a person use depends on what is the cause of their condition?

 Applying cold to the affected area can narrow the blood vessels and reduce inflammation and swelling.
 This type of treatment is ideal after an injury or during conditions like gouty arthritis.
 Heat therapy is useful in relaxing tight muscles, which are causing pain by increasing the blood flow to them.

 This treatment is only useful for mild short-term pain.
 If the intensity or duration increases, then it is best to seek medical help.